-Just hit a milestone, I have now reviewed 400 movies so dive in and check them out using the search function
+Just hit a milestone, I have now reviewed over 450 movies so dive in and check them out using the search function

 Where have all the Thrillers gone?